 Q: The physician suggested termination; what should we do?

 A: You are doing the right thing by getting all the facts about TS.
 Please review our website and even peek into the “My Story” section.
-We are a Society of women with TS and parents of girls with TS that want the best for those with TS and believe knowledge is power.
+We are a Society of women with TS and parents of girls with TS that want the best for those with Turner syndrome and believe knowledge is power.

 Q: Will the baby be okay after she is born?